 What can my University do for me?

-This is case-by-case and differs from University to University.
-You typically get offered extra time on exams and essay deadlines.
+This is case-by-case and it will differ from University to University.
+Typically, you might get offered extra time in exams and for essay deadlines.
 You can also have a reader in an exam to help you, be given a laptop to write with, and get a Dyslexic sticker you put on your essays so they do not penalise you.
 It is worth talking to your tutors/University to find out how they can help.

 Can I go to University?